Flying with Guns and Gundogs

 Fishing rods rarely present problems, as charter aircraft usually have generous luggage allowances (normally starting at 30kg per person) however travelling with guns and gun dogs requires some planning.

-As Head of PrivateFly's Flight Team, Mehdi frequently offers advice to customers travelling with hunting, shooting and fishing equipment and dogs on board private jets.
+Our flight team frequently offers advice to customers travelling with hunting, shooting and fishing equipment and dogs on board private jets.
 Here's our top tips:

 Carry photocopies of your gun licence